SHAKyMLRepo/Project1/README.md

 - **Price Column Cleaning**: Euro symbols and commas in the "Price (€)" column were removed, and the column was renamed to "Price."
 The data type was changed to float for numerical analysis.
 - **Language Standardisation**: Columns "Description of Property" and "Property Size Description" were cleaned and standardized.
 This involved translating Irish descriptions to English and removing irregular or non-standard entries.
 - **Splitting Data**: The dataset was filtered to include only new build properties as only these properties contained size descriptions which were needed for the later analsysis
 - **Data Binning**: Dates were split into quarters to align with the fiscal quarters and facilitate time-based analysis.
+This was found not to join to other datasets well so was removed.
 - **Data Transformation** : Unnecessary columns, including "Date of Sale," "Address," "Eircode," and "Description of Property," were removed from the DataFrame.
 - **Standardise Capitalisation**: County values were capitalised to facilitate later merge conditions.
+- **Removed Second Hand House Rows**: Second hand houses were removed from dataset as they did not contain house size data which would skew results.

 #### Residential Property Prices for Ireland (QIEN628BIS)
 - **Normalization**: Data normalization was applied to the "QIEN628BIS" column from the secondary dataset.
 This ensured that values were on a common scale for meaningful analysis and comparison.